LM-UCSD/Group5_Capstone_WI25/models/README_models.md

   	Flag_Predictions_lr_model.pkl is the pickle file containing Linear Regression Model Results for the flag model.

-	Flag_Predictions_rf_model.zip is the zip file containing Random Forest Model Results for the flag model in pickle format.
+	Flag_Predictions_rf_model.zip is the pickle file containing Random Forest Model Results for the flag model.

 	Flag_Predictions_xgb_model,pkl is the pickle file containing XG Boost (Extreme Gradient Boosting) Model Results for the flag model.